moralesaugusto/qsase/README.md

 ---- NAH!
 Iptables configuration not saved permanently.

-2. To enable CHKP to community over QSASE network do not forget to create a rule similar to below:
+2.** To enable CHKP to community over QSASE network do not forget to create a rule similar to below:**
-3.

    ![fw](https://github.com/moralesaugusto/qsase/assets/16660407/8f1f65c6-53b9-46ef-9b8c-4332815aee5a)